Pacific Northwest: Economy

 Aluminum smelting was once an important part of the region's economy due to the abundance of cheap hydroelectric power.
 Hydroelectric power generated by the hydroelectric dams on the Columbia River powered at least ten aluminum smelters during the mid-20th century.
 By the end of World War II these smelters were producing over a third of the United States' aluminum.
 Production rose during the 1950s and 1960s, then declined.
 By the first decade of the 21st century the aluminum industry in the Pacific Northwest was essentially defunct.
 The Alcan smelter at Kitimat continues in operation and is fed by the diversion of the Nechako River (a tributary of the Fraser) to a powerhouse on the coast at Kemano, near Kitimat.

-The region as a whole, but especially several specific areas, are concentrated high-tech areas: Seattle eastern suburbs, the Portland Silicon Forest area, and Vancouver, British Columbia.
-These areas are also leading "creative class" economic drivers, feeding thriving cultural sectors, and include many knowledge workers and numerous international advertising, media, and design firms.
+The region as a whole, and especially the Seattle eastern suburbs, the Portland Silicon Forest area, and Vancouver, British Columbia, are concentrated high-tech areas.
+These areas are also leading "creative class" economic drivers.
+Technology companies and numerous international advertising, media, and design firms fuel the region’s cultural ecosystem.